Sanjith Hegde Admits To Having Anxiety Issues; Talks About Dealing With Panic Attacks

 Opens Up About Anxiety Issues

-When Sanjith was asked what keeps him grounded, considering how big a star he is, the young singer responded, "got into the entertainment industry at a young age and have related anxiety issues.
+When Sanjith was asked what keeps him grounded, considering how big a star he is, the young singer responded, "Got into the entertainment industry at a young age and have related anxiety issues.
 That is when you need someone to keep you grounded, from time to time."

 On Dealing With Panic Attacks